ashutosh210798/Codechef-problems-solved/README.md

 # Codechef-problems-solved
 Here is the solution to some of the codechef problems I have solved.
-The problems are mentioned along with their Code which can be searched on codechef website
+The problems have their problem code as their name.
+Probelm can be searched on codechef website or just google the problem code.